cap-security-cartel/report-generator/source/report.md

 ### Borrows can be griefed when token reserves are low

-## Description An agent can monitor pending borrow transactions and execute their own borrows through front-running to reduce the token reserves.
+**Description:** An agent can monitor pending borrow transactions and execute their own borrows through front-running to reduce the token reserves.
 This will reduce the borrowing capacity returned from `maxBorrowable()` in `validateBorrow()`, causing the victim's transaction to revert with `CollateralCannotCoverNewBorrow()`.

 ```solidity
 function validateBorrow(ILender.LenderStorage storage $, ILender.BorrowParams memory params) external {